rangle/angular-training-slides/slides/src/content/unit-testing.md

 ---

-## Asserting on the request and response
+## Asserting on the Request and Response

-This method still allows us to check to see that the service has requested the right URL, and that it returns that expected data.
+- This method still allows us to check that the service
+  - Has requested the right URL
+  - Returns that expected data

 ```ts
 it('should have the list of todos', () => {